elclanrs/jq-idealforms-old/README.md

 * `name`: the value used as name attribute. (required)
 * `title`: the label text. (required)
-* `addAfter`: insert the new field an existing field.
+* `addAfter`: insert the new field after an existing field.
 Takes a string.
 Ideal Forms will look for `name` first and then `id`.
 * `markup`: the HTML code for the new inputs you want to add.
 Follow Ideal Forms markup standards.
 Type only the actual markup of the inputs without the wrapper and label. (required)
 * `filters`
 * `data`